 Before I start treatment with a couple I find it helpful to go through a process of assessment and formulation.
-This four-session process usually consists of an initial joint session, an individual session with each partner, then a joint feedback session.
-The aim of the feedback session (or “round table” as it sometimes known) is to help the couple get a better understanding of how they have found themselves in difficulties, what seems to be maintaining their relationship problems (keeping them stuck), and how we hope treatment can facilitate communication to help them work their way back to a state of enduring couple satisfaction.
+This usually consists of an initial joint session, an individual session with each partner, then a joint feedback session.
+The aim of the feedback session (or “round table” as it sometimes known) is to help the couple get a better understanding of how they have found themselves in difficulties, what seems to be maintaining their relationship problems (keeping them stuck), and how treatment could help them work their way to a more enduring state of satisfaction.

 I have found it helpful to think of the feedback as a narrative, in other words, a story that helps the couple make sense of the past and present and that also offers hope for the future.
-I hope to help the couple believe that, however difficult things are right now, they have the power to change things for the better.
+I try to help the couple believe that, however difficult things are right now, they have the power to change things for the better.
 I have found Jacobson and Christensen’s “six questions” model a useful framework for assessment, so these are the areas I ask about during my assessment sessions.
-I then use those questions to frame the feedback as I have found that this framework manages to incorporate the other commonly used model known as the 5Ps model (presenting problems, precipitating factors, predisposing factors, perpetuating factors and protective factors).
+I then use those questions to frame the feedback as I have found that it manages to incorporate the 5Ps model, which is the other commonly used approach.
+The 5Ps are: presenting problems, precipitating factors, predisposing factors, perpetuating factors and protective factors.

-The feedback session is intended to be a two-way, collaborative exploration between therapist and couple to develop a shared understanding that provides a foundation for planning treatment interventions that target the areas of greatest concern.
-The principal theorists and practitioners that I have drawn on include the time-limited, integrative couple treatment model for depression developed in the UK by David Hewison’s expert reference group; Jacobsen and Christensen’s Integrative Behavioural Couple Therapy; John Gottman’s Sound Relationship House model (and the extensive research that underpins it); Dan Wile’s Collaborative Couple Therapy; Norman Epstein and Donald Baucom’s Enhanced Cognitive-Behavioural Therapy for Couples; and, Leslie Greenberg and Susan Johnson’s Emotion-Focused Couples Therapy.
+The feedback session is intended to be a collaborative process that provides a foundation for planning treatment interventions that target the areas of greatest concern.
+The principal theorists and practitioners that I have drawn on include the time-limited, integrative couple treatment model for depression developed in the UK by David Hewison’s expert reference group; Jacobsen and Christensen’s Integrative Behavioural Couple Therapy; John Gottman’s Sound Relationship House model (and the extensive research that underpins it); Dan Wile’s Collaborative Couple Therapy; Norman Epstein and Donald Baucom’s Enhanced Cognitive-Behavioural Therapy for Couples; Michele Scheinkman and Mona DeKoven Fishbane’s vulnerability cycle, and Leslie Greenberg and Susan Johnson’s Emotion-Focused Couples Therapy.

 Question 4: what makes those issues such a problem for this couple?

 In my way of working, trying to answer this question is the most important aspect of understanding a couple’s problems, so it is the one that I spend most time on exploring and trying to communicate.
-I am particularly concerned firstly with the factors that have predisposed the couple to having this specific problem at this particular time, and secondly with the factors that maintain the problem and that therefore prevent the couple making progress on their own.
-I use three levels of analysis: a series of descriptive formulations, conceptualised using the framework of the nine-part model; a maintenance formulation that I have described as a cycle of rupture and repair; and a longitudinal formulation that draws on Dan Wile’s collaborative couple therapy and on Jeffrey Young’s schema therapy.
+I am particularly concerned firstly with the factors that have predisposed the couple to having this specific problem at this particular time, and secondly with the factors that maintain the problem and that therefore prevent them making progress on their own.
+I use three levels of analysis: a series of descriptive formulations, conceptualised using the framework of the nine-part model; a maintenance formulation that I have described as a cycle of rupture and repair; and a longitudinal formulation that draws on Dan Wile’s collaborative couple therapy, Michele Scheinkman and Mona DeKoven Fishbane’s vulnerability cycleand on Jeffrey Young’s schema therapy.
 I therefore explore each partner’s individual and relationship history as well as how the couple interact at a day-to-day level, to help us to understand why those problems have become so difficult for them to manage.

-Schema therapy would say that we all have a personal history of formative events that have shaped our personality, preferences and expectations.
-I might explain this in terms of how none of us have a choice about the family or the social circumstances into which we are born, nor do we choose our genetic heritage or the people or events to which we are exposed.
+The theoretical background to that line of enquiry is as follows: we all have a personal history of formative events that have shaped our personality, preferences and expectations.
+None of us has a choice about the family or the social circumstances into which we are born, nor do we choose our genetic heritage or the people or events to which we are exposed.
 Nonetheless, we try to find ways to cope as best we can, taking advantage of opportunities and dealing with the insults and adversities that life throws at us.
-As life progresses, our inherited characteristics, culture and family interact with our personal experiences to shape our identity, our views of other people (and the world more generally), and our perceptions of the future.
+As life progresses, our inherited characteristics, culture and family interact with our personality and personal experiences to shape our identity, our views of other people (and the world more generally), and our perceptions of the future.
 Formative experiences mould the way we make sense of events and what we want and expect from life and from a partner.
 They shape the psychological coping mechanisms we employ to manage emotional pain and the circumstances that give rise to it.
 Through reinforcement, they strengthen certain ways of behaving and leave other potential skills and abilities less well developed.

 When it comes to selecting and relating to an intimate partner, our formative experiences shape: